cristianosch/cristianosch/README.md

 👋     Hi, I’m Cristiano,
 - Python Student -
 - I am interested in learning more about programming -
-- At this moment I'm studying Frameworks in Python.👨‍💻
+- At this moment I'm studying Frameworks as Django and Flask.👨‍💻
 -  I am open to new opportunities.
  <div>
   <br>